Chart Color Schemes

 Cultural Diversity

-Taylors Lakes is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Taylors Lakes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Taylors Lakes has a high cultural diversity, with 33.4% of its population born overseas and 39.5% speaking a language other than English at home.
-Christianity is the predominant religion in Taylors Lakes, accounting for 71.3% of people, compared to 51.4% across Greater Melbourne.
+Taylors Lakes has a high level of cultural diversity, with 33.4% of its population born overseas and 39.5% speaking a language other than English at home.
+Christianity is the predominant religion in Taylors Lakes, making up 71.3% of people, compared to 51.4% across Greater Melbourne.
 The top three ancestry groups are Australian (14.5%), Italian (14.3%), and Other (12.8%).

 Frequently Asked Questions - Diversity